Particular/docs.particular.net/samples/open-telemetry/jaeger/Sample.md

 ## Code overview

 The sample contains two endpoints exchanging publish-subscribe events and point-to-point messages between each other.
-To enable tracing and export to Jaeger, each endpoint has to configure Open Telemetry:
+To enable tracing and export to Jaeger, the `TraceProvider` has to be configured like this: each endpoint has to configure Open Telemetry:

 snippet: jaeger-exporter-configuration

+NServiceBus also needs to enable the OpenTelemetry instrumentation:

+snippet: jaeger-endpoint-configuration

 ## Running the sample